hslayers/hslayers-ng/README.md

 You need git to clone the hslayers-ng repository.
 You can get it from [http://git-scm.com/](http://git-scm.com/).

-We a number of node.js tools to initialize and test hslayers-ng.
+Hslayers-ng has a number of node.js tools to initialize and test itself.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).